Jujhar/Risk/README.md

 <em>Work In Progress - Unfortunately only basic movement is available, attack logic and multiplayer play still todo.</em>
 # Risk

-A single player / multiplayer (todo) online board game.
+A single player / multiplayer online board game.

 If you played the classic version of this game then forget all those rules this game has no resemblance to those rules.